What CBD Is And How it Works

 Which plant does CBD come from?

 CBD is one of more than 150 cannabinoids coming from the cannabis plant which contains a broad range of chemical profiles and responds to selective breeding.
 In cannabis plants, there is a variety of compounds known as cannabinoids, which generate different reactions to the body.
-For example, THC is the main cannabinoid that produces psychoactive effects, while CBD can somehow inhibit the psychoactivity of THC.
+For example, THC is the main cannabinoid that produces psychoactive effects, while CBD can somehow inhibit this adverse effect of THC.
 Nevertheless, they all come from the same plant.

 The THC levels is the main difference between cannabis and hemp, however each one is a variation of the same species.
 For example, specific cannabis strains have been selected to produce a higher percentage of THC, mainly for recreational purposes.
 In contrast, industrial hemp has been preferred for the manufacture of medical cannabis products, thanks to its low THC concentration, no more than 0.3%, but high levels of CBD.

 Manufacturers will also extract the CBD from industrial hemp, which ensures low levels of THC, according to the current legislation.
 Cannabis extracts can even be fully purified, isolating just the CBD, with absolutely no traces of THC, not even 0.3%.
 These products are called isolated CBD.

 Difference between CBD and THC